ROOTPWA-Maintainers/ROOTPWA/README.md

 2. Change to the directory that was created during the clone to configure and compile BAT.

-    `> ./configure && make`
+    `> ./autogen.sh && ./configure --prefix=/your/folder/to/install/bat && make && make install`

     BAT can be compiled with support for OpenMP.
 If it is supported by your system, add the `--enable-parallel` option to the `configure` arguments.
+If BAT should not be installed outside the build directory, `configure` can be called without the `--prefix` option and `make install` should not be excuted.

-3. Set the environment variable `BATINSTALLDIR` to the current directory.
+3. Set the environment variable `BATINSTALLDIR` to either the directory containing the installation or to the build directory.

     ``> export BATINSTALLDIR=`pwd -P` ``